-Besides his conviction that women were essentially deformed men, one of Aristotle's longest-lived ideas was of a scala naturae, also known as the Great Chain of Being, which persisted well into the 19th century.
-Aristotle realized that many possible classification systems existed for all the organisms on earth, and he didn't advocate lumping everything into a single system.
-For animals, however, he did propose an ascending scale with zoophytes at the bottom and man at the top.
+One of Aristotle's longest-lived ideas was of a scala naturae, also known as the Great Chain of Being, which persisted well into the 19th century.
+Aristotle realized that many possible classification systems existed for all the organisms on Earth, and he didn't advocate lumping everything into a single system.
+For animals, however, he did propose an ascending scale with zoophytes at the bottom and humans — specifically Greeks — at the top.
 Centuries later, the Great Chain would be used exuberantly to emphasize differences between "lesser" and "better" human races.

-Much of Aristotle's influence, however, is due to what he got right, and his achievements in zoology alone were amazing.
+But much of Aristotle's influence is due to what he got right, and his achievements in zoology alone were impressive.
+He insisted that animals should be studied as "joyfully and zealously" as mathematics.
 In History of Animals, he described more than 500 animal species, incorporating meticulous observations of their behaviors, and results of dissections.
 He established the classifications of viviparous and oviparous quadrupeds, as well as marine mammals, birds, fish, mollusks, insects and crustaceans.
 He struggled, however, to categorize creatures such as seals and bats.
 Life forms that straddled boundaries particularly fascinated him, including the boundary between plants and animals, and living and non-living.
+Seals were both land and water animals, bats were both land and air animals, and so on.
 He pelted fish peddlers and sponge divers with relentless questions.
 He also included in this work various anecdotes and animal legends, but like those who would follow him, he was passing along what his readers would consider useful information.
 "All men by nature desire to know," he wrote.

 Judged by modern standards, not much of Aristotle's work would be considered rigorous science.
 Compared to those who preceded him, however, he was remarkable, and there is probably no scientist alive today whose work could, in its entirety, survive unscathed for 24 centuries.
 Some 2,000 Latin manuscripts of Aristotle's writings survive today.
 Shortly before he died, Charles Darwin received a copy of Aristotle's book on animal life, and thanked the friend who sent it to him with, "Linnaeus and Cuvier have been my two gods, though in very different ways, but they were mere school-boys to old Aristotle."